ysndr/MSc-Thesis/chapter/background.md

 Responses as shown in [@lst:json-rpc-res], have to be sent by servers answering to any request.
 The `id` field has to match the one corresponding request message.
-If the called procedure was successful, its return value is encoded under the `return` key, while errors occuring during the call are recorded under the `error` key.
+If the called procedure was successful, its return value is encoded under the `return` key, while errors occurring during the call are recorded under the `error` key.
 Errors are represented as objects specifying the error kind using an error `code` and providing a human-readable descriptive `message` as well as optionally any procedure defined `data`.

 ```{.typescript #lst:json-rpc-res caption="JSON-RPC Response and Error"}